SUBSCRIBE TO OUR FREE NEWSLETTER

 Prominent within the top secret cache of documents are intelligence summaries of conversations between French government officials concerning some of the most pressing issues facing France and the international community, including the global financial crisis, the Greek debt crisis, the leadership and future of the European Union, the relationship between the Hollande administration and the German government of Angela Merkel, French efforts to determine the make-up of the executive staff of the United Nations, French involvement in the conflict in Palestine and a dispute between the French and US governments over US spying on France.

-WikiLeaks' founder and editor-in-chief Julian Assange said, "The French people have a right to know that their elected government is subject to hostile surveillance from a supposed ally."
-And, he added, "French readers can expect more timely and important revelations in the near future."
+WikiLeaks founder and editor-in-chief Julian Assange said, "The French people have a right to know that their elected government is subject to hostile surveillance from a supposed ally."
+He added, "French readers can expect more timely and important revelations in the near future."

 In response to the news of the spying on France, the French Ambassador to the U.S. was summoned home and a statement from the office of President Francois Hollande expressed grave concerns.
 "France will not tolerate actions that threaten its security and the protection of its interests," the statement said.

-Referencing previous revelations of U.S. spying against French officials, the president's office described the new information as "unacceptable" and said such issues over surveillance have "already been the subject of clarification between the US and France, notably at the end of 2013 when the first revelations were made and during a state visit by the president of the Republic to the United States in February 2014.
-Commitments were made by the US authorities.
+Referencing previous revelations of U.S. spying against French officials, the president's office described the new information as "unacceptable".
+It said such issues over surveillance have "already been the subject of clarification between the US and France, notably at the end of 2013 when the first revelations were made and during a state visit by the president of the Republic to the United States in February 2014.
+The US authorities made commitments.
 They need to be recalled and strictly respected."

-Hollande also called an emergency meeting of his cabinet and beckoned top French lawmakers to the Elysee Palace to brief them on the situation.
+Hollande also called an emergency cabinet meeting and beckoned top French lawmakers to the Elysee Palace to brief them on the situation.

 Our work is licensed under Creative Commons (CC BY-NC-ND 3.0).
 Feel free to republish and share widely.